+Resident Tuition

+Non-Resident Tuition (see Charge-Back)

+Out-of-State Tuition

+International Student Tuition

+Senior Citizen Tuition
-Resident Tuition \$14.00 per semester hour Non-Resident Tuition (see Charge-Back) \$35.28 per semester hour Out-of-State Tuition \$53.68 per semester hour International Student Tuition \$53.68 per semester hour Senior Citizen Tuition \$ 3.00 per semester hour

-All tuition and fees are due and payable during registration unless arrangements are made at the Office of Placement and Student Aids or the Office of Admissions and Records.
+\$15.00 per semester hour \$35.28 per semester hour \$53.68 per semester hour \$53.68 per semester hour \$ 3.00 per semester hour All tuition and fees are due and payable during registration unless arrangements are made at the Office of Financial Aids or the Office of Admissions and Records.

-A one-time application fee of \$10.00 is charged to each new student applying for admission.
+A one-time application fee of \$10.00 is charged to each new student applying for admission for credit courses.
 The fee, which is non-refundable, covers the cost of processing the application.